 The Look of True Piety

 Having this view of our great matriarchs and patriarchs, our foundational leaders, in fact, does us great harm.
 If we are to learn from our great personalities, we must look at them as the natural human beings they were.
 They experienced life, the good, the bad and the ugly.
-They endured the struggles of life and made mistakes along the way.
-Only by looking closely at how they fell and then overcame both internal and external challenges can we see and learn where true piety resides.
+They endured the struggles of life and even made mistakes along the way.
+Only by looking closely at how they slipped up and then overcame both internal and external challenges can we see and learn where true piety resides.

 Joseph is one personality the Torah spends a lot of ink on.
-Last week’s reading told us in great detail about Joseph’s failings on his way to become the great leader he eventually became.
+Last week’s reading told us in great detail about Joseph’s failings on his way to becoming the great leader he eventually became.
 He was a precocious young boy, the brightest by far of all his siblings.
 He possessed a certain self-confidence yet he was very immature.
 This combination of traits caused him to belittle his brothers and even tattletale on them to his father.
-Eventually, he was so despised by his brothers that they first plotted to kill him.
-Rather than committing murder, they settled on disposing of Joseph by selling him as a slave to nomads traveling south out of Canaan.
+Eventually, he was so despised by his brothers that they plotted to kill him.
+Rather than commit murder, they finally settled on disposing of Joseph by selling him as a slave to nomads traveling south out of Canaan.
 The brothers hoped to be rid of him forever.

 Purchased by an official in the Egyptian government to do menial house chores, Joseph rises in that position.
-As a reward for his excellent management skills and loyalty, Joseph is later placed in charge of his entire estate.
+As a reward for his excellent management skills and loyalty, Joseph is soon placed in charge of his entire estate.
 His master’s wife becomes attracted to him.
 She tries at first to seduce him.
 Spurned in all her advances toward Joseph, she finally accuses him of rape.
 Without recourse to a trial, Joseph is thrown into a dungeon for years.
 There again he eventually gains the respect of the chief warden and is given authority while yet remaining a convict.

-History presents us with many outstanding figures but often they are one dimensional.
+History presents us with many outstanding figures but often they are one-dimensional.
 Albert Einstein was a great intellect but lacked political and military savvy.
 General George Patton was a great military strategist but lacked political diplomacy.
 Golda Meir was a great political figure but she blundered militarily almost fatally.

-Unbeknownst to Joseph, however, was what was about to transpire in his life as a result of the pending famine.
+Unbeknown to Joseph, however, was what was about to transpire in his life as a result of the pending famine.
 The hidden purpose of the famine was to put Jacob’s family in a situation that would bring about God’s will to create the nation of Israel.
-That notion at that moment was the furthest thing from Joseph’s mind.
+That goal at that moment was the furthest thing from Joseph’s mind.
 The Torah specifically and not by accident tells us the reason Joseph chose the name Menashe as the name for his first son.
 “God has caused me to forget all my toil and all my father’s house.”
 What pious person would go ahead and choose such a name for a child and at the same instant invoke God as the cause?

 This process called for a total overhaul of the way he viewed himself and his family.
 Now should the situation ever arise, he would be able to deal with his brothers completely differently.
 They were as necessary as he was to the one goal and objective of creating and building the nation of Israel.
-I don’t think Joseph ever wore a black hat and coat, velvet kippah and the rest.
+I don’t think Joseph ever wore a black hat and coat, velvet kippah, and the rest.
 He certainly made mistakes.
 Yet he is known as “Yoseph ha’tzadik, Joseph the pious.”
 Joseph is our role model for true piety.

-May Hashem give all of us the insight, courage and strength of personality to view our failings and shortcomings as opportunities for introspection and then change for the better.
+May Hashem give all of us the insight, courage, and strength of personality to view our failings and shortcomings as opportunities for introspection and then change for the better.
 In this merit may Hashem continue His protecting care over Israel, Jews, and God-fearing people the world over.